wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version - not yet released/supported =

+* FEATURE: Google Drive now works without the PHP curl module being needed
+* FEATURE: UpdraftPlus Premium can now back up non-WordPress tables and external databases; database encryption is also now a Premium feature; see: http://updraftplus.com/backing-external-databases/
+* FIX: Work around conflicts with the Google Analyticator and Appointments+ plugins when using Google Drive since 1.9.4 (see: http://wordpress.org/support/topic/dont-unconditionally-load-old-google-sdk)
+* FIX: Work around conflict with some XCache setups that prevented activation since 1.9.4
+* FIX: Make all S3 SSL settings take effect
+* FIX: Fix packet size calculation issue upon restore that could cause false detection of over-large packets
+* FIX: Prevent unnecessary abortion of restore if PHP's (deprecated) safe_mode is on (PHP 5.3 and below)
+* FIX: When migrating a multisite with a different table prefix, make sure the user role list is maintained on each site
+* FIX: Rescan of remote FTP storage was not using configured path
+* TWEAK: Now tested on PHP 5.5
+* TWEAK: Migrator can now cope with situations where the development site was developed under multiple URLs without the developer cleaning up
+* TWEAK: Remove several PHP strict coding standards messages
+* TWEAK: Add Counterize tables to the custom lists of tables that do not need search/replacing upon migration / are non-vital data
+* TWEAK: Check for DB connection having been dropped before pruning old backups (WP 3.9+)
+* TWEAK: Make sure that if the user has not configured the Google Drive API in their Google account, then they are alerted
+* TRANSLATIONS: Updated Greek translation

 = 1.9.5 - 2014/04/25 =

 * FIX: Backups were not uploaded successfully if you were using both an encrypted database and Google Drive storage in 1.9.4

 = 1.9.4 - 2014/04/23 =